-DIDSON data collection and video processing:
+DIDSON data collection and video processing. —

 Approximately 100 hours of DIDSON acoustic sonar videos were recorded and evaluated across 5 sites during the 2016 smolt outmigration (throughout a 10-day period).
 Video files from the DIDSON were analyzed in 30-minute intervals and were viewed using the DIDSON Control and Display software (Sound Metrics, Bellevue, Washington).
 In every video, interactions between Bull Trout and out-migrating Sockeye Salmon smolts were recorded.
 In the case of this study, Bull Trout were identified based on their body shape (elongated) and size relative to out-migrating smolts.
 Conversely, Sockeye Salmon smolts were identified based on schooling behavior which generated easily identifiable “clouds” of small fish grouped tightly together.
 Interactions were determined to be any time it appeared that either Bull Trout or smolts (or both) reacted to the presence or proximity of the other within the video.
 For every interaction that was recorded, the frame number and lengths of Bull Trout were recorded.
 The total length (TL) of all Bull Trout at a given interaction were recorded using the “Measure” tool to the nearest cm within the DIDSON Control and Display software.